joeatberlinprod/CountTrakula/README.md

 The only option (as of 1.3.1) is the ability to track mobile page views (or hash change).

 To enable options add the following BEFORE the CountTrakula js file include:
-<script type="text/javascript">var cTrakulaCongif={'trackmobile':true};</script>
+<script type="text/javascript">var cTrakulaCongif={'trackmobile':true};</script> (must include scriptags)

 Once the sripts are included your Google Anlaytics report should start collecting new "Events" or "Page Views" (If the "trackmobile" option is enabled).